Context Windows vs Synthetic Memory

 vs. Cursor Memory Banks

-• Works across 8 AI tools (Claude Desktop, Claude CLI, Claude Code, Cursor, Cline, Cline-CLI, Roo Code, GitHub Copilot)
+• Works across AI tools including Claude Desktop, Claude Code, Cursor, Cline, Roo Code, GitHub Copilot, and Gemini CLI

 • Interactive knowledge graph with D3.js visualization

 Why it matters: Memory Banks require manual markdown editing.
-Continuity automates everything with triple-detection.
+Continuity automates structured decision capture and retrieval.

 vs. Mem0 (Generic Memory Layer)